-Carlos is a PhD candidate in the GeoHealth group of the Institute of Global Health and a scientific assistant working in the SNAKE-BYTE and AccessMod projects.
+Carlos was a PhD candidate in the GeoHealth group of the Institute of Global Health and a scientific assistant working in the SNAKE-BYTE and AccessMod projects. he obtained his PhD in Global health in July 2022.
 He is a Colombian and Swiss biologist specialized in zoology.
 In 2004, he obtained a Bachelor Honours in New Zealand in Ecology and Biodiversity, with a focus on the effects of invasive species on the local fauna.
 Then he worked for several years at the ETH in Zurich in the field of pharmaceutical sciences as a research and specialist technician.
 In 2015 he got a master degree in Biostatistics from the University of Zurich and started working as data scientist for different Swiss registries until late 2017 and as a research assistant for the Swiss Federal Institute for Forest, Snow and Landscape Research until February 2018.
 In March 2018, Carlos started working towards his PhD within the SNAKE-BYTE project under the supervision of Dr. Nicolas Ray and Prof. François Chappuis.

 GeoHealth group, Office B411, UNI CARL VOGT, 66 Bd Carl Vogt, 1205 Geneva, Switzerland

 Fax: +41 (22) 379 07 89